 In addition, Russia has reportedly fielded Kinzhal, a maneuvering air-launched ballistic missile modified from the Iskander missile.
-According to U.S. intelligence reports, Kinzhal was successfully test fired from a modified MiG-31 fighter (NATO code name: Foxhound) as recently as July 2018-striking a target at a distance of approximately 500 miles-and is expected by U.S. intelligence sources to become ready for combat by 2020.
+According to U.S. intelligence reports, Kinzhal was successfully test fired from a modified MiG-31 fighter (NATO code name: Foxhound) in July 2018-striking a target at a distance of approximately 500 miles-and may now be ready for combat.
 Russia plans to deploy the missile on both the MiG-31 and the Su-34 long-range strike fighter.
 Russia is working to mount the missile on the Tu-22M3 strategic bomber (NATO code name: Backfire), although the slower-moving bomber may face challenges in "accelerating the weapon into the correct launch parameters."